hungcq/knowledge-repo/IT/microservices-patterns/12-deploying-microservices.md

 - History:
   - Evolution of deployment architecture:
     - <img src="./resources/12.1.png" alt="drawing" width="500"/>
-  - Evolution of deployment proces:
+  - Evolution of deployment process:
     - Devs give app & operating instructions to operations
     - -> DevOps: dev team is also responsible for deployment:
       - Operation team provide console for dev to deploy code